mac-comp240-master/activities_2-asm/1-assembly-basics/README.md

     .LFB0:

-    and beforethe occurrence of this line:
+    and before the occurrence of this line:

     .LFE0: